giladreich/QuickCut/docs/README.md

 ![Apple Keyboard](/media/apple_keyboard.png)

 It has F13 til F19 keys which are non-functioning keys I wanted to make use of.
 In looking for alternative solutions I came across `KeyTweak`, as well as other programs, that edit the registry using the default functionality Windows has for mapping keys.
 Unfortunately every time you map a key on the windows registry it requires a full reboot to the system in order to load the new key mapping layout.
-It also doesn't allow for mapping a combination of keys to a key.
+It also doesn't allow for mapping a combination of keys to a single key.

 This brought me to the idea of developing an interactive application that runs as a background service which does all sorts of key mapping invoking different actions to be as efficient as possible when using the keyboard.